ApolloVulpez/additionalProducts/README.md

 5. Add your product packs to the `products/` folder and you're good to go

 ---
-# This mod does nothing by itself, and it does not come with preinstalled products.
+## This mod does nothing by itself, and it does not come with preinstalled products.
 Other creators have my full permission to release their product packs on nexus for Additional products!
+Just reference Additional products as a dependency and tell people where to drop your product mod. `BepInEx/plugins/AdditionalProducts/products/`

 ## For Mod Authors — Creating a Product